A Forever Home for a Husky in need

 2003

-Treasure - this grey girl came from the Queanbeyan Council Dog Pound with no prior history.
+Treasure now called Tara - this grey girl came from the Queanbeyan Council Dog Pound with no prior history.
 She went to a great home with a young family in Victoria, but came back for re-homing in May 2008.

 Rex - small black and white male Husky who had been hit by a car in Parramatta and arrived via the Vet there on 3 December.
 He was re-homed in February 2004 to a family in Seven Hills